 Almost all of the codebases nowadays contain one or more open-source components.
 They are widely used because they allow faster development and speed up the delivery process.
 Yet, it is quite rare to see companies that allow complete visibility into the open-source components included in their software.
 By utilizing an SBOM, you will be able to see all of the open-source components in any software and have a better view of open-source exposure.

 Noncompliance with open-source licenses is a risk for the better part of all businesses.
 In most cases, companies are not even aware of this vulnerability and end up breaking the law and compromising intellectual property.
-An SBOM can help you avoid license conflicts and assess the legal and intellectual property risks in your codebase.
+An SBOM can help you avoid license conflicts and assess your codebase’s legal and intellectual property risks.

 About 90% of all codebases contain components that are outdated for at least 4 years.
 This means that those components didn’t have proper maintenance, upgrade, or patching in a very long time, making them potentially vulnerable to cyber-attacks.
 The versions list you can get from an SBOM will allow you to identify these components and evaluate the risk they pose.